Hutchinsonj1/PRODUCTION1/README.md

 News Aggregator:
+    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder Open the repo you just cloned in your text-editor

-    Open the Command Prompt on your computer
+    Open the Command Prompt (cmd) on your computer

-    Install the following pckgs if you haven't already: pip install bs4
-    pip install requests
-    pip install django
+    Install the following pckgs if you haven't already: pip install bs4 pip install requests pip install django

-    cd into my repository (/NewFolder/PRODUCTION1)
-    cd into 'NewsAggregator'
-    cd into 'news'
+    cd into my repository (/NewFolder/News-Aggregator) cd into 'NewsAggregator' cd into 'news'

-    Then Execute:
-    cd..
-    python manage.py runserver
+    Then Execute: cd.. python manage.py runserver

+    Copy the URL from the output and paste into your favorite browser

 Sudoku Solver: